Phallen/RepData_PeerAssessment1/PA1_Template.md

 # Peer Assignment 1

 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day .
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 This assignment will examine how the number of steps taken varies with time of day and day of week

 **First load libraries and data**